Program overview

 The Master of Education (MEd) program at Lakehead University offers a unique opportunity for students to engage in advanced studies in education, focusing on the specialization of Gender and Women's Studies.
 This program is designed to meet the professional and academic goals of students, providing a comprehensive understanding of educational research, theory, and practice.
 Students will critically assess the relevance of existing models of knowledge in reflecting gendered experiences and scholarship.
-The program aims to foster the development and integration of gendered teaching, learning, and research within both the university community and the broader society.
+The program encourages the integration of gendered teaching, learning, and research within the university community and beyond, culminating in a degree that specifies the discipline of the participating academic unit along with the specialization.

-The Master of Education program is structured to provide flexibility and responsiveness to the needs of education professionals.
+The Master of Education program at Lakehead University is structured to provide flexibility and accommodate the diverse needs of education professionals.
 Key features of the program include:

 - Available routes include Thesis, Portfolio, or Course options.

-- Students can choose to study either full-time or flex-time, accommodating a wide range of interests.
+- Students can choose to study either full-time or flex-time, allowing for a balance between work and study.

-- Courses are offered both on-campus and online, with various scheduling options to fit different lifestyles.
+- Courses are offered both on-campus and online, with various scheduling options to suit different needs.

 Featured Experiences